 Maybe the stars have aligned or maybe it was a stroke of luck… Either way, for his new video Frank Sans C managed to get two “Manifattura Italiana” Dolce & Gabbana watches of fine watchmaking and craftsmanship.
-Only ten pieces of each were produced, so when I say that having them on set is almost a miracle, I really mean it!
+The brand only produced ten pieces of each, so when I say that having them on set is almost a miracle, I really mean it!

 It would be a mistake to think that Domenico Dolce and Stefano Gabbana never do anything else but Haute Couture and ready-to-wear.
 Both designers have even managed to successfully try their hand in the watchmaking world.

 The “Manifattura Italiana” collection from Dolce & Gabbana pays tribute to the most famous of Italian clocks.

 The “Manifattura Italiana” models are carefully manufactured in Switzerland and in Italy by the skilled hands of the watchmakers and master craftsmen and under their eyepieces.
 The collection displays six models, each model pays tribute to an emblematic Italian clock, and bears the name of the city where the clock is located: Napoli, Venezia, Palermo, Milano, Firenze and Roma.

 The Dolce & Gabbana watches express both the Swiss watchmaking savoir-faire and the Italian talented craftsmanship.